ratheile/MSSSM/code/sim/DispFactor/README.md

 Then there are some Data Saves:
 * There are no data saves yet.

-## Graps/Pictures
+## Plots/Pictures

-And there are some Graphs:
+And there are some plots:
 * There are no graphs yet.

-## Graph commands
+## Plot commands
-Here are the Matlab codes for the graphs:
+Here are the Matlab codes for the plots:

-There are no graphs yet.
+There are no plots yet.